z1chh/Birthing-Facilities-System/README.md

 Finally, I developed a simple console-based application program with a simple and friendly user-interface for midwives to use.
 This JDBC program allows midwives to interact with the system via a menu to perform some actions, such as managing notes for their clients or viewing their appointments.

+The Tables folder contains .sh files that can be used to run the provided sql files to create tables, load data, and drop tables.
+Note that you must run createtbl.sh and loaddata.sh in order to populate the database if you wish to reproduce the same results on your own DB2.

 ## Relational Translation
 * Mother(qchcardid, name, phone_number, email, profession, dob, address, estimated_birth_date, blood_type)